Fluoride in tea is one of the most potent and forgotten sources of fluoride.

 2) Sort Fluoride Content In Tea From High or Low

 By clicking on “Fluoride (ppm)” once, you’ll sort the fluoride content in tea from low to high.
 While if you click on it two times, the ranking of fluoride content will show from high to low.

 3) Sort Teas By “Type”…

-This will allow you to search through fluoride in tea based on the type of tea.
+Clicking on “Type” will allow you to search through fluoride in tea based on the type of tea.
 Which includes: black, green, herbal, oolong, pu-erh, rooibos, and white tea.

 4) Sort Through Teas That Are Approved…

 By clicking on “Approved?” and then selecting ‘YES”, you’ll be able to see which teas are approved by Truth About Fluoride.
 Being approved means the tea is safe in regards to fluoride and does not contain any other dangerous ingredients (more on this later).

 5) Combine ALL The Tips Together…